 ./xdebug profiler -r report.csv cachegrind.out.1340990144_014725

-#display report table with 10 most slow methods
+#display a report table with 10 slowest methods

 ./xdebug profiler -t 10 cachegrind.out.1340990144_014725 cachegrind.out.1340990145_014890

-#display report table with 20% most slow methods
+#display a report table with 20% slowest methods

 ./xdebug profiler -t 20% /var/data/path-to-folder-with-cachegrind-files/

-Hope you will have a chance to try it and share your ideas/suggestions.
+Hope you will have a chance to try it.
+Feel free to share your ideas and suggestions!